Generally, webhooks are used to pass information to users triggered by certain events.

 SUCCESSFUL PAYMENTLINK.TRANSACTION_SUCCESSFULA successful payment link payment by a customer

-FAILED PAYMENTLINK.TRANSACTION_FAILUREA failed attempt of payment for payment link by a customer
+FAILED PAYMENTLINK.TRANSACTION_FAILUREA failed attempt of payment for a payment link by a customer

 ActionNotification EventDescription